Dallas’ ShearShare has a marketplace connecting stylists with available seats at salons and $2.3 million in funding – TechCrunch

-Courtney Caldwell and her husband Tye have been building the Dallas-based startup ShearShare, which provides a marketplace service connecting stylists with open seats at hair salons since 2017.
+Courtney Caldwell and her husband Tye have been building the Dallas-based startup ShearShare, which provides a marketplace service connecting stylists with open seats at hair salons, since 2017.

-Since their launch the two co-founders have been committed to the humble hustle of starting their own business.
-From flying between San Francisco and Dallas weekly to participate in the 19th 500 Startups cohort or participating in Y Combinator’s Fellowship program.
+Since their launch the two co-founders have been committed to the humble hustle of starting their own business — including flying between San Francisco and Dallas weekly to participate in the 19th 500 Startups cohort or participating in Y Combinator’s Fellowship program.

-Now, with a seed round of $2.3 million and another non-dilutive cash grant from Google for Startups Black Founders Fund, the early stage company is ready to expand.
+Now, with a seed round of $2.3 million and another non-dilutive cash grant from Google for Startups Black Founders Fund, the early-stage company is ready to expand.

 The two co-founders certainly have a pedigree in the beauty industry.
 Tye Caldwell has been a luminary in the industry and is a member-elect of the Professional Beauty Association’s advisory board.
 Together with Courtney he runs an award-winning salon in Dallas.

-Meanwhile, Courtney Caldwell spent over 20 years working for Oracle in technology marketing.
+Meanwhile, Courtney Caldwell spent more than 20 years working for Oracle in technology marketing.
 But the two hadn’t really been exposed to the venture capital industry.
 So when they came up with the idea to start a service providing online matchmaking between salons and stylists — based on their own need to fill a chair at their salon — they didn’t really no where to turn.

 Enter TD Lowe.
-A longtime investor on her own and with organizations like StartupGrind, Lowe introduced the couple to the world of venture capital and startups and the two were off to the races.
+A longtime investor on her own and with organizations like StartupGrind, Lowe introduced the couple to the world of venture capital and startups, and the two were off to the races.

 “We pioneered on-demand barbershop and space rentals,” Courtney said.
 “If a salon or barbershop has an open station a stylist can book it like they would a hotel room.”